JiaoZhang-Amanda/CS-interview/Networking/Networking Security Interview Q.md

 * Endpoint Security
 * Network Access Control (NAC)

-### 3. What is Data Encryption?
+### Encryption
-- Data encryption ensures data safety and very important for confidential or critical data.
-- It protects data from being read, altered or forged while transmission.
-- It changes the electronic information into an unreadable state by using algorithms or ciphers.
-- Web browsers automatically encrypt the text when they are connected to a secure server.
+* Data encryption ensures data safety and very important for confidential or critical data.
+It protects data from being read, altered or forged while transmission.
+It changes the electronic information into an unreadable state by using algorithms or ciphers.
+Web browsers automatically encrypt the text when they are connected to a secure server.
-- In the olden days data encryption was only used for passing government and military information.

-### 4. Two types: Explain the difference between symmetric and asymmetric encryption.
+* Two types
-symmetric encryption uses the same key for both encryption and decryption, whereas asymmetric encryption employs different keys for the two processes.
-Symmetric is faster for obvious reasons but requires sending the key through an unencrypted channel, which is a risk.
+    * **Symmetric Encryption** uses the same key for both encryption and decryption
+    * **Asymmetric Encryption** employs different keys for the two processes.
+    * Symmetric is faster for obvious reasons but requires sending the key through an unencrypted channel, which is a risk.

-### 5. What is the Public Key Encryption?
+* **Public Key Encryption**
 Public key encryption use public and private key for encryption and decryption.
 In this mechanism, public key is used to encrypt messages and only the corresponding private key can be used to decrypt them.
 To encrypt a message, a sender has to know recipient’s public key.

-### 6. Digital Signatures?
+### Digital Signatures
 * Digital signature is an attachment to an electronic message used for security purpose.
 * It is used to verify the authenticity of the sender.
 * It is also known as a mathematical technique which is used to validate the authenticity and integrity of a message software or a digital document.
 * They provide assurance of evidence of originality identity and status of an electronic document transaction or message and even acknowledges the informed consent of the signer.
 * It has a legal significance.

-### 7. How do you define risk, vulnerability, and threat, in the context of network security?
+### 7. Risk, Vulnerability, and Threat
-* risk: result of a system being secure but not secured sufficiently, thereby increasing the likelihood of a threat.
+* **Risk**: result of a system being secure but not secured sufficiently, thereby increasing the likelihood of a threat.
-* vulnerability: a weakness or breach in your network or equipment (e.g. modems, routers, access points).
+* **Vulnerability**: a weakness or breach in your network or equipment (e.g. modems, routers, access points).
-* threat: the actual means of causing an incident; for instance, a virus attack is deemed a threat.
+* **Threat**: the actual means of causing an incident; for instance, a virus attack is deemed a threat.

 ### 8. What are the possible results of an attack on a computer network?
 * Loss or corruption of sensitive data that is essential for a company’s survival and success